[中文]

 Formatting

-Here is example to show bracket placing and using of white spaces:
+Here is example to show bracket placement and use of white space:

 /**

-* Set a new text for a label.
-Memory will be allocated to store the text by the label.
+* Set new text for a label.
+Memory will be allocated by label to store text.

 */